Papunk/Python-Table-Display/README.md

 # Python-Table-Display
-This program models, displays, and formats tables in text in configurable ways
+This program models, displays, and formats tables in configurable ways.

 For example, the following code